 Both motifs and chains have the property that each subsequence is relatively close to its nearest neighbor.
-However, the motif set also has a relatively small diameter.
+However, the motif set also has a relatively small diameter (the maximum distance between any pair in the set).
 In contrast, the set of points in a chain has a diameter that is much larger than the mean of each member's distance to its nearest neighbor.
 Moreover, the chain has the property of directionality.
 For example, in Fig. 1.left, if a tenth member was added to the motif set, its location will also be somewhere near the platonic ideal, but independent of the previous subsequences.
-In contrast, in Fig. 1.right, the location of the tenth member of the chain would be somewhere just left of item nine.
+In contrast, in Fig. 1.right, the location of the tenth member of the chain would be somewhere just North-West of item nine.
+This potential regularity immediately suggests exploitability; we can use chains to (weakly) predict the future.

-While we can clearly define chains, it may not be obvious that such constructs exist in the real-world.
+While we can clearly define chains, it may not be obvious that such constructs actually exist in the real-world.
 In fact, as we preview in Fig. 2, time series chains appear to be near ubiquitous in many domains, so long as the data trace is sufficiently long.

 Fig. 2.
-A time series chain discovered in an electrical power demand dataset monitoring domestic freezer usage [14].
+A time series chain discovered in an electrical power demand dataset monitoring domestic freezer usage [16].
 Note that through the early afternoon, the valley becomes narrower and the peak that follows it becomes sharper.